shehabadel/Mips-Assembler/README.md

-This is a Cloned and edited Mips Assembler
+- Check PB_5_Report.docx it contains specific explanation for the source code. - This is a Cloned and edited Mips Assembler
 We edited and solved some errors in it,
 Then added execution functionality which, made converted this project into a MIPS Simulator for 19 Instructions.

 This is a final project for Computer Architecture & Organization - Spring 2020